-Moore follows previous Chancellors Iona V. Campagnolo, K. George Pedersen, Peter J.G.
-Bentley, Alex C. Michalos, and John MacDonald.
+Gosnell follows previous Chancellors Iona V. Campagnolo, K. George Pedersen, Peter J.G.
+Bentley, Alex C. Michalos, John MacDonald and the Hon.
+James Moore.